 Alternatively, this collaboration type can be a solution if:

 A dedicated team model is just a good fit for startups as it is for established enterprises.
 Aspiring startups at an early stage can reap many benefits from such collaboration as it saves time and money on recruitment and gets the product running much faster.
 And since startups often expand at a quick rate, a large portion of the work can be delegated to an outsourced development team.
-You can start by building an MVP and scale the project as the firm grows.
+You can start by building an MVP and move on to project or startup scaling as the firm grows.

 Projects Without Clear Requirements

 If you don't have a final idea of what the project should be like in the end, then it also makes sense to hire a dedicated software development team.
 This is the right path to follow if you feel that you still need time to: